 Have you just shocked your pool or added a large dose of chlorine only to have the water turn green?
 First of all, don’t worry, it’s common for pools to turn green after shocking.

-In this article I’ll walk you through why your pool turned green after shocking and how to get your pool looking clear again.
+In this article, I’ll walk you through why your pool turned green after adding a chlorine shock and how to get your pool looking clear again.

-Pools can immediately turn green after shocking when they have metals like copper or iron in the water.
-These metals oxidize when exposed to high levels of chlorine which makes the pool water turn green.
+Pools can immediately turn green after shocking or adding chlorine when they have metals like copper or iron in the water.
+These metals oxidize when exposed to high levels of chlorine, which makes the pool water turn green.
 Metals in the water are caused by some algaecides and using well water.
 Adding a metal control product will help to restore the pool water.

 This may not be the only reason your pool is green after shocking though.
 Keep reading to learn about the other reasons your pool is green after adding shock and how to get your pool clear again.

-Reasons Why Your Pool is Still Green After Shocking
+Reasons Why Your Pool is Green After Shocking or Adding Chlorine

 1. Recently Added Algaecide